2023: NCC to partner INEC on credible polls

 Earlier, Chief Anthony Idigbe (SAN) from the Attorney General Alliance—Africa, had emphasised the positives of cyberspace, and noted that its use was well pronounced during the Covid-19 lockdown.

-Idigbe, who also noted that cybercrime is not a respecter of borders, called for a strong collaboration to create a safe cyberspace.
+Idigbe, who also noted that cybercrime was not a respecter of borders, called for a strong collaboration to create a safe cyberspace.